fudge88/schoolify-client/README.md

 - ability to update medical records
 - Ability to give reason for rejected absence requests
 - Creating a premium service, gives packaged add-ons
-- adding a learning portal where parents can print the curriculum, and extra learning material.
+- adding a learning portal where parents can print the curriculum, and extra learning material
+- adding a safe space for zoom sessions, should parents evening be remote

 ## Screenshots